-Discussion in 'mobiles and tablets' started by editor, Mar 1, 2011.
+Discussion in 'mobiles, tablets and wearable tech' started by editor, Mar 1, 2011.

 Look at the videos online, the Sense stuff works really well.

 No matter how many times you keep saying this you're still wrong.

 A tablet isn't for you, but that doesn't mean they don't fill a market for others.

 Yeah they did!
 Ask any Motorola mobile phone users about their experience and if they would care to repeat it.